MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 `ISCAN Prototypes`_

 From the Enrichment View, under the 'Acoustics' header, select 'Formant Points'.
 As usual, this will bring you to a new page.
-From the **Phone class** menu, select <em>stressed_vowels</em>.
+From the **Phone class** menu, select *stressed_vowels*.
 Using the 'Choose Vowel Prototypes CSV' button, upload the ICECAN_prototypes.csv file you saved.
 For **Number of iterations**, type 3 and for **Min Duration (ms)** type 50ms.

 Finally, hit the 'Save enrichment' button.
 Then click 'Run' from the Enrichment View.